-Significant Ecological Areas (SEAs) are ecologically important areas that are designated by the County of Los Angeles as having valuable plant or animal communities.
+Significant Ecological Areas (SEAs) are ecologically important areas that are designated by the County of Los Angeles in unincorporated areas as having valuable plant or animal communities.
 Any development proposals located within a SEA and outside incorporated city boundaries are reviewed by the Significant Ecological Area Technical Advisory Committee (SEATAC) which recommends changes to a project and mitigation measures to protect the habitat.
-Similar to the SEAs are Environmentally Sensitive Habitat Areas (ESHAs), which are designated by the Coastal Commission via local coastal programs.
-ESHAs include Ramirez Canyon Park, Escondido Canyon Park, Solstice Canyon Park and Corral Canyon Park with associated streams that reach to the Pacific Ocean.

-There are eight SEAs in the Subregion including a portion of Zuma Canyon, Upper La Sierra Canyon, Las Virgenes, Palo Comando Canyon, Cold Creek Canyon, Hepatic Gulch, a portion of Malibu Canyon and Lagoon, Malibu Coastline, Malibu Creek State Park Buffer Area, Point Dume, and Tuna Canyon (Figure 11).
+There are eight SEAs in the Subregion including a portion of Zuma Canyon, Upper La Sierra Canyon, Las Virgenes, Palo Comado Canyon, Cold Creek Canyon, Hepatic Gulch, a portion of Malibu Canyon and Lagoon, unincorporated areas of the Malibu Coastline, Malibu Creek State Park Buffer Area, and portions of Tuna Canyon (Figure 12).
 (LACDRP, 2011)